jfenc91/aws-lambda-python-template/README.md

 deployment, maintenance, monitoring, and testing tasks.
 However, the initial development setup was a bit tedious to get off the ground.
 So I created this project.

+For just working lambdas without coordination with other components http://apex.run/ looks like a pretty cool project.

 ## TODO